prakhar-gupta8/INMAS-python-workshop/README.md

 # The Internship Network in the Mathematical Sciences
 ## Workshop #1 - Introduction to Python and its Scientific Software Stack
 This material is part of the INMAS training Workshop Series.
 This repository contains the learning material and the exercise Notebooks that are part of the Workshop.

-Convention used:
+The convention used to name the notebooks is as follows:
 - **N-files** present the material to learn in Jupyter notebooks and use the RISE extension for viewing them
 - **X-Files** contain exercises associated with the material notebook with the same number and name.
 These exercises are meant to be solved using Jupyter, with the assistance of a command line terminal for some exercises.
 - **Z-files** contain the solutions to the exercises.
 For obvious reasons, they are distributed separately from the *N-* and *X-* files.